longturn/freeciv21/docs/Manuals/client-manual.rst

 Save Map to Image
     Save a ``.png`` image file of the map to the user's profile directory.

-Set Local Options
+Interface Options
-    Opens the :guilabel:`Local Options` dialog box as described in the `Options`_ section above.
+    Opens the :guilabel:`Interface Options` dialog box as described in the `Options`_ section above.

-Server Options
+Game Options
-    Opens the :guilabel:`Server Options` dialog as described in the `More Game Options`_ section above.
+    Opens the :guilabel:`Game Options` dialog as described in the `More Game Options`_ section above.

 Messages